troygoode/cathode-ray/README.md

 ## Getting Started

+The password for the first screen is `MOTHERSHIP`.
+This is just there to keep curious players at arms' length so they don't accidently see something they shouldn't by messing about with the browser URLs.

 This project was created with [NextJS](https://github.com/facebook/create-react-app).

 To install this project, open a terminal window and `cd` into the repo's directory, then run